dovecot/documentation/source/configuration_manual/config_file/config_variables.rst

 User variables
 --------------

-Variables that are work nearly everywhere where there is a username:
+Variables that work nearly everywhere where there is a username:

 +----------+----------------+---------------------------------------------------------------+
 | Variable | Long name      | Description                                                   |